 Note that this function is applied over the entire dataset.
 If only a specific region, depth layer or time period is required, then those regions need to be removed using other preprocessor operations in advance.

-The fx\variables argument specifies the fx variables that the user wishes to input to the function; the user may specify it calling the variables e.g.
+The optional fx_variables argument specifies the fx variables that the user wishes to input to the function.
+More details on this are given in Fx variables as cell measures or ancillary variables.